dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/auxiliary-classes/captured-result-receiver.md

 ### onOriginalImageResultReceived

-The method for monitoring the output of `DSOriginalImageResultItem`.
+The callback method triggered when the original image result is available, occurring each time an image finishes its processing.
+This callback is used to handle the original image that used as the input of this capture process.

 <div class="sample-code-prefix"></div>
 >- Objective-C